nptr/SolarSystemSimulation/README.md

 | Fullscreen       | F11         |

 ## Building
-Use the Visual Studio 2013 C++ solution.
-No platform specific code is used (directly), so it might<br> run under Linux with only reasonable amount of work required.
-Dependencies (not included) are:
+Use the Visual Studio 2017 C++ solution.
+No platform specific code is used (directly), so it _might_<br> compile for Linux with only reasonable amount of work required.
+Not included dependencies are:
 + GLFW (Linking required) ([Github](https://github.com/glfw/glfw))([WWW](https://www.glfw.org/))
 + GLM (Header only) ([Github](https://github.com/g-truc/glm))([WWW](https://glm.g-truc.net/))